etherkit/MorseArduino/README.md

 The sending speed can be changed on-the-fly by using the _setWPM()_ method.
 The parameter is typed using a _float_ so that fractional words per minute can be specified.
 Why would you want to do this?
 In case you need to send Morse code using a very long integration time such as with the QRSS operating mode.
 For example, a setting of 0.2 WPM sets a Morse code "dit" length of 6 seconds.

 If you don't want to have the library directly control a digital I/O pin, you may have your sketch poll the boolean _tx_ member variable and act on it accordingly within their periodic 1 ms function.
+Set the output pin parameter in the constructor to 0.

 Startup Conditions and Constraints
 ----------------------------------